chamindudilshanjayasinghe/chamindudilshanjayasinghe/README.md

   - Used **Docker + Jenkins** for CI/CD pipelines.
   - Implemented Redis for caching and Kafka for event-driven architecture.

+- **IT Instructor — Infortec International Asia Campus**
+  *2013 – 2016* | *Sri Lanka*
+  - 📚 Delivered IT training programs and supervised classroom activities.
+  - 📝 Designed syllabi and optimized training programs to improve learning outcomes.
+  - 👥 Guided students in projects, providing mentorship and technical support.
+  - 🏫 Strong focus on leadership, communication, and teamwork in an academic setting.
+  - 🎯 Committed to providing quality education and helping students succeed.

 ---

 ### 🛠️ Tech Stack